+The Audit Committee is responsible for the oversight and monitoring of whistleblowing.
 The Group has in place a Whistle-Blowing Programme that has been clearly communicated with employees.
-This programme provides well-defined and accessible channels in the Group through which employees and external parties may, in confidence, raise concern about possible fraudulent activities, malpractices or improper conduct on financial reporting or other matters within the Group, in a responsible and effective manner.
-The Group undertakes to independently investigate such complaints in an objective manner with appropriate follow up actions being taken thereafter.
+This programme provides well-defined and accessible channels in the Group through which employees and external parties may, in confidence, raise concern about possible fraudulent activities, malpractices or misconduct or wrongdoing conduct on financial reporting or other matters within the Group, in a responsible and effective manner.
+The Group undertakes to independently investigate such complaints made in good faith and in an objective manner with appropriate follow up actions being taken thereafter.
+The identity of the whistlowblower is kept confidential and the Group will ensure he/she will not be victimized and will be protected against detrimental or unfair treatment.
 To facilitate participation by the external parties, the Whistle-Blowing Programme is also available on the Company's website at www.tiongseng.com.sg.